Skip to content Skip to footer

 Subscriptions at the end of the open web

-Watch the video of The Audiencers' Festival Madrid, where over 150 digital publishing professionals joined us for a day focused on , and
+Watch the video of The Audiencers' Festival Madrid, where over 150 digital publishing professionals joined us for a day focused on , conversion and

 As expected, 2023 was a year full of concerns and doubts.
-Between all the economic uncertainties and major changes in the digital world, including the end of as a way of identifying and tracking readers for revenue, it was a challenging year.
+Between all the economic uncertainties and major changes in the digital world, including the end of as a way of identifying and tracking readers for advertising revenue, it was a challenging year.
 And let's not forget the eruption of generative and its consequent impact on the digital ecosystem, especially in the media.

 Now, here we are in 2024, and it's shaping up to be a pretty pivotal year.
-We're seeing the open web slowly but surely losing ground to “walled gardens” (registration walls and paywalls all round), and with the demise of third-party cookies and increasingly strict consent regulations in the EU, first-party is becoming the cornerstone of ' advertising models.
+We're seeing the open web slowly but surely losing ground to “walled gardens” (registration walls and paywalls all round), and with the demise of third-party cookies and increasingly strict consent regulations in the EU, first-party data is becoming the cornerstone of ' advertising models.
 Alongside this, a need to consolidate revenue streams to support advertising and secure a sustainable business model.

 As for Chat GPT and generative AI, there's little doubt that it will transform the industry as much, if not more, than the advent of the internet did.
 Beyond offering new experiences in personalization, distribution and monetization, generative AI also changes the very nature of content creation and production in every format – text, audio, image and video.